heimsothe/Spring-2024-OOP-Cpp-Labs/Lab05/README.md

 <br>

-3. Create a `main.cpp` file with an `int main()`and use it to test your `OrderedPair` methods.
-To test the functions, create an empty array of the correct length in main to pass as an argument. `main.cpp` must demonstrate testing of both the `userInput()` and `randInput()` functions with different arrays.
+3. Create a `main.cpp` file with an `int main()`and use it to test these methods.
+For error handling, use a try-catch block to catch and handle the error in your main.cpp.
+To test, create arrays of the correct length in main to pass as an argument for the part 1, and create vectors for part 2.

 <!-- Important (Yellow) -->
 <div